ABOUT TWO RIVERS CONSULTING

 Aikido is also a piece of our vision.
 I have been a practitioner of Aikido since being introduced to the art in 1987 and now, alongside my husband, own and manage Two Rivers Aikido.
 The art offers an exquisite foundation to study presence, qualities of aliveness and relationship, conflict, and peace.
 We are an international peace dojo teaching martial skill, peacemaking, and practical wisdom. www.tworiversaikido.org

 The learning never ends and I continue to stand on the shoulders of teachers and mentors who have helped pave the way.
 A deep bow of respect to Cathy Ferguson, Sensei's: George Leonard, Richard Strozzi-Heckler, Cynthia Bourgeault, Jim Finley, and Buddhi.

 Mark Leitzel, MA, LCPC

 In 1995 Mark co-founded Two Rivers Consulting with his best friend and beloved partner Leigh.
-In 33 years of human service work, he has come to more fully realize that since we grow up in a family and this is the foundation for our life journey, people change and grow in their lives through deepening their connection to self through repairing and restoring their relationship to family and community, learning this with respect for the guidance of the teachers and mentors that have come before in the him lineage of the positive psychology movement started by Anna Freud and August Eichhorn, passed to Karl Menninger to Larry Brendtro who leads Reclaiming Youth at Risk.
+In 33 years of human service work, he has come to more fully realize that since we grow up in a family and this is the foundation for our life journey, people change and grow in their lives through deepening their connection to self through repairing and restoring their relationship to family and community, with respect for the guidance of the teachers and mentors that have come before in the him lineage of the positive psychology movement started by Anna Freud and August Eichhorn, passed to Karl Menninger to Larry Brendtro who leads Reclaiming Youth at Risk.

 In our consulting practice, Mark has, as well as his private practice, worked in camps, group homes, corrections environments, and has worked closely with juvenile justice organizations, family courts, and child and family services.
 He has developed and implemented highly effective and internationally recognized intensive family therapy programs, and managed teams in both clinical and administrative spheres.